 This course encompasses year-long, formal grammar study, exploration of fiction and non-fiction literature, and instruction in writing in a variety of modes for a variety of purposes.
 Students will be introduced to MLA formatting and documentation.
 Reading comprehension and critical thinking skills are developed through analysis of short stories, poems, and essays.
+Reading levels will be monitored by STAR testing.
 Students will also complete weekly vocabulary and spelling lessons throughout the year.